anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * the Registrar-Agent EE certificate is still valid;
   this is necessary to avoid that a rogue Registrar-Agent generates `agent-signed-data` objects to onboard arbitrary pledges at a later point in time, see also {{sec_cons_reg-agt}}.

-If the registrar is unable to process the request or validate the PVR, it SHOULD respond with an HTTP error code.
+If the registrar is unable to process the request or validate the PVR, it SHOULD respond with an HTTP client error code.
 The following client error codes SHOULD be used:

-* 400 Bad Request: if the pledge detects an error in the format of the request
+* 400 Bad Request: if the registrar detects an error in the format of the request
 * 403 Forbidden: if the registrar detected that one or more security related fields are not valid or if the pledge-provided information could not be used with automated allowance
 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported
 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported

 Otherwise, the registrar converts the PVR artifact to an RVR artifact as defined in {{rvr-artifact}}.
 It then establishes a TLS session with mutual authentication to the MASA of the pledge according to {{Section 5.4 of !RFC8995}} and requests a voucher from the MASA according to {{Section 5.5 of !RFC8995}}.

-TODO: Needs MASA modifications for JWS Voucher.
-It could work with existing MASAs if RVR were CMS.

 After receiving the voucher from the MASA, the registrar SHOULD evaluate it for transparency and logging purposes as outlined in {{Section 5.6 of !RFC8995}}.
 The registrar then prepares the Voucher artifact to be provided via the registrar-agent to the pledge by converting to Registrar-Countersigned Voucher (Voucher') as described in {{voucher-artifact}}.